joncalhoun/errorsingo.com/content/error/os/ErrNotExist.md

 }
 ```

-If we name our file `main.go` and run it from the directory it is in, it will prints itself out.
+If we name our file `main.go` and run it from the directory it is in, it will print itself out.
 You can verify this by creating a `main.go` and adding the contents above then running it with `go run main.go`.

 Now if we were to build our program and move it, or even if we ran it from another directory you will notice that it likely errors, or if there happens to be a file named `main.go` in the directory you are in it prints out that file instead of its own source.